United Parcel Service, Inc. [UPS] – The merits and potential risks: A tempered look at UPS

 Fundamental Analysis of United Parcel Service, Inc. [UPS]

 Similarly, this company’s Total Asset Turnover is 1.37.
-This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 1.11.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.08 and its Current Ratio is 1.11.
+This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.19, which indicates that it is 1.36% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 40.17.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.20, which indicates that it is 3.17% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 20.02.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is United Parcel Service, Inc. [UPS] a Reliable Buy?